-The Teacher Education Assistance for College and Higher Education (TEACH) Grant Program is a non-need-based grant program that provides up to $4,000 per year to students who are enrolled in an eligible program.
+The Teacher Education Assistance for College and Higher Education (TEACH) Grant is a non-need-based grant that provides up to $4,000 per year to students who are enrolled in an eligible program.
 The student agrees to teach in a high-need field, at a low-income elementary or secondary school as a highly qualified teacher, for at least four years within eight years of completing the program.
-The student must sign a service agreement to this effect, and complete all required counseling prior to receiving a TEACH Grant.
+The student must sign a service agreement to this affect, and complete all required counseling prior to receiving a TEACH Grant.

 - Must be enrolled for at least 12 credit hours each semester.

 - Cumulative GPA must be at least 3.25.

 - Have a completed and approved academic plan.

 - Complete TEACH Grant Initial & Subsequent Counseling.

 - Must sign TEACH Grant Agreement to Serve.

 - Complete exit counseling.

 Note: If you do not meet the requirements of your service obligation, all TEACH Grants you received will be converted to direct unsubsidized loans.
 You must repay these loans in full, with interest charged from the date of each TEACH Grant disbursement.

 - Complete a FAFSA.